siberianfox/g2wiki/gQuintic-Specs.md

        - Host interrupt line driven from controller MCU
        - Logic 3.3v and ground
   - SPI and I2C expansion port
-  - Watchdog safety circuit to disable powered outputs
+  - Watchdog safety circuit to disable powered outputs (see Features)
-     - Safety signal de-assert causes the following
-       - Stop STEP signals from reaching on-board and off-board drivers
-       - (Does not change state of driver ENABLES, as this could be a safety issue)
-       - Shut down all FETs, including extruder, heated bed, and low-power FETs
-     - Safety signal de-asserts in the following conditions
-       - Board encounters alarm, shutdown or panic conditions (settable as compiler options)
-       - Board is erased or reset
-       - Board firmware fault (main loop stops operating)
-  - Support for external ESTOP
+  - Support for external ESTOP (see Features)
-    - Can remove 24v motor/heater/FET power w/o killing logic power
-    - Can remove 24v motor power w/o damaging on-board drivers
-    - Power removed is detectable by CPU - can be used to initiate shutdown sequence
   - JTAG/SWD connection and real-time debugging using Atmel-ICE
   - ROHS